vspiliop/kafka-contract-test-producer/src/site/markdown/index.md

 The de-serialised event contains all necessary data for `Streams` to perform its business logic (has the proper semantics).

+This can be achieved in two ways:
+  - `Components tests`
+  - `Contract tests`

 ### Component tests

 Currently, we do a lot of them.